NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: BDF detector options

 \item[$h^+h^-(\gamma)$:] Both hadronic tracks must be in the acceptance of the first and last STRAW stations and of the ECal and have momentum of at least 5\,GeV.
 Additional photons must be in the ECal acceptance and deposit at least 3\,GeV in total.

 \item[$e (h) \mu (\nu)$:] Both tracks must be in the acceptance of the first and last STRAW stations and of the ECal and must have energy of at least 5\,GeV.
-The electron/positron cluster must be at least 15\,cm from the ECal centre.
+The electron/positron cluster must be at least 15\,cm from the ECal centre for a proper cluster reconstruction.
 The muon track must be in the acceptance of the muon veto. \end{itemize}